rosariorussell/portfolio/content/portfolio/remotelyjs.md

 ---

-Find remote jobs for JavaScript developers
+Final project for coding bootcamp

 *APP IS CURRENTLY ON HEROKU SLEEPER DYNO AND TAKES 15 SECONDS TO BOOT*

-- Full stack app using MERN stack - MongoDB, Express, React, Node
 - Uses Cheerio scraper for finding matching Indeed job postings (currently depricated)
 - Uses JWT and bcrypt for authentication
-- Final project for University of Miami's coding bootcamp